 My favorite hangout is a small semi-private forum and one of my “invisible friends” hosts a diary thread where they transcribe pages from old diaries.
 Forum members often confirm places, people and events mentioned in the diaries, and it’s a wonderful way to look at history through the eyes of ordinary people.
-Reading these forums got me thinking about that old diary, so I hunted it down and read it.
+Reading these forums got me thinking about that old diary, so I hunted it down.
 I recall putting it in a drawer years ago to keep it safe, but I had never read it.
 As I read, I saw that young Pvt.
 Jack displayed so many of the traits that stayed with him into adulthood.
 No doubt, this man is my “Papa”.

 My grandfather, William T. “Bill” Jack was drafted into the U.S. Army in December of 1942.
 He was 20 years old.
 He was intelligent, inquisitive, and handsome.
 He also had an impressive wit, and I bemoan that I only inherited half of it.
 Reading the words of this young man away from home for the first time, I saw that young Pvt.
 Jack was very much the same man whose influence guided and instructed me, encouraged intellectual exploration, and never denied me any opportunity to experience music, theater, or films.